Stella Alexander

-Stella Alexander (née Tucker, 1912 – 1998) was a British writer and scholar.
-Her letters and unpublished memoir are held by the British Library and cover a wide range of subject areas including the Quaker movement, Yugoslav history and the Japanese occupation of Shanghai in World War II.
+Stella Alexander (née Tucker, 1912–1998) was a British writer and scholar born and raised in China.
+The British Library holds her letters and unpublished memoirs, covering a wide range of subject areas, including the Quaker movement, Yugoslavian history, and the Japanese occupation of Shanghai during World War II.

 Biography

+Alexander was born in Shanghai in June 1912, the daughter of American bullion broker George Edwin Tucker, and Helen Matila Ferguson, a Canadian-American mother who also grew up in China.
+Her maternal grandfather was John Calvin Ferguson, sinologist and art historian.

-Alexander was born in Shanghai, China in 1912, the daughter of an American bullion broker.
-She went to university in Oxford, England where she met and then married a British diplomat, John Alexander.
+She went to university in Oxford, England, where she met and then married a British diplomat, John Alexander.
+They married in 1933 in Chelsea, London.
 The couple returned to Shanghai following their marriage.
+Her son was born in 1934 in Nanking.
+She later applied for a delayed birth certificate from the U.S. indicating her American-born father and years lived in the United States in Anchorage, Kentucky from 1925-1928, and regular visits in the following years, which contemporary passenger lists corroborate.

 At the time of their return to China, Shanghai was occupied by Japan.
-In 1941 Japan attacked Pearl Harbor and foreign diplomats living in China were interned, the Alexanders in the Cathay Hotel in Shanghai.
-In 1942 they returned to the US following a citizen exchange between Japan and the US.
+In 1941, Japan attacked Pearl Harbor and foreign diplomats living in China were interned, including the Alexanders in the Cathay Hotel in Shanghai.
+In 1942, they returned to the US following a citizen exchange between Japan and the US.

 Alexander and her husband divorced in 1950 and she began working for the United Nations Association, becoming increasingly involved with the Quakers.
-In 1957 she represented the Quakers' London Yearly Meeting at the UN General Assembly.
+In 1957, she represented the Quakers' London Yearly Meeting at the UN General Assembly.

-Alexander’s interest in Yugoslavia began in the late fifties and between 1961 to the 1970s she travelled there almost annually.
+Alexander's interest in Yugoslavia began in the late 1950s, and between 1961 and the 1970s she travelled there almost annually.
 She travelled the country, often alone, learned Serbo-Croatian and wrote extensively on what she saw.
 Her writings are rare eye-witness accounts on life in Eastern Europe during the Cold War.

+She remained active in Quaker affairs till her conversion to the Catholic Church in 1991.